 Select a Theme

-When you navigate to the Theme tab, the current theme will appear on the top of the page.
+When you navigate to the Theme tab, the currently active theme will appear on the top of the page.
 If you did not select a theme when adding the site, this will be the Default theme.

-A large image of the theme in action appears on the left, with the theme Title, creator, and a button for Theme Settings on the right.
+A large image of the active appears on the left, with the theme Title, creator, and a button for Theme Settings on the right.